 What are the Requirements for an Arrest Warrant?

 An arrest warrant is issued so that law enforcement can arrest an individual and hold them in custody.
 In order to obtain a warrant, there are certain steps that law enforcement must follow.
-If you were arrested and believe that law enforcement didn’t abide by the requirements, it’s a good idea to contact a skilled defense attorney right away.
-If there were errors made during the arrest or when your warrant was obtained, this could help you win your case.
+If you were arrested and believe that law enforcement didn’t abide by the requirements, it’s a good idea to contact a skilled Boulder defense attorney right away.
+If there were errors made during the arrest or when your warrant was obtained, this could be helpful in obtaining a favorable outcome in your case.

 Obtaining an Arrest Warrant

-To obtain an arrest warrant, law enforcement must appear before a judge, magistrate, or grand jury and show them that probable cause exists that a crime was committed by the person they are seeking the arrest warrant for.
-If it is ruled that probable cause exists, an arrest warrant will be issued, and law enforcement can arrest the individual.
+To obtain an arrest warrant, law enforcement show a judge or a grand jury that probable cause exists to believe that a crime was committed by the person for whom they are seeking the arrest warrant.
+This is often accomplished by way of a written affidavit.
+If the judge determines that probable cause exists, an arrest warrant will be issued, and law enforcement can arrest the individual.

 What is Probable Cause?

 To obtain an arrest warrant, police must show that probable cause exists.
-This means law enforcement must show that it is likely that a crime occurred and it’s likely that the person they’re trying to arrest committed that crime.
-There doesn’t have to be irrefutable proof or proof beyond a reasonable doubt at this point.
-The fact that an arrest warrant is granted only means that there is a reasonable belief that the crime was committed, and it was committed by a certain person.
+This means law enforcement must show that it is likely that a crime occurred and it’s likely that the person they’re trying to arrest committed that crime There doesn’t have to be anything resembling proof beyond a reasonable doubt at this point.
+The fact that an arrest warrant is granted by a judge only means that there is a reasonable belief that the crime was committed, and it was committed by a certain person.

 Exceptions to the Arrest Warrant Requirement

 It’s important to know the details of how an arrest warrant is obtained, but it’s also important to understand that the police do not always need an arrest warrant to take someone into custody.
-The following include some of the exceptions to the arrest warrant requirement:
+Most arrests occur without an arrest warrant The following include some of the exceptions to the arrest warrant requirement:

-- The police officer has probable cause to believe that an individual committed a felony, and they will arrest the individual in a public place.
+- The police officer has probable cause to believe that an individual committed a crime.

 If you were arrested, and you believe the situation was handled illegally or improperly by the authorities, or if you think there may be a warrant out for your arrest and you need help, contact a criminal defense attorney today.